-4.2 4.2.1 Natural Hazard Management (continued) 6.
-An increase in natural hazards enforcement and complaints results in an increased demand for staff time.
-The ability to hire new staff is paramount but limited by funding shortfalls.
-Ensure staff efficiency.
-Create and maintain budget contingencies, reserve build.
-Build a legal reserve fund into the budget; any unspent operation funds could be added annually with board approval.
-Streamlined complaint reporting and data management processes. • Included in the budget.
-Requires additional funding from municipal levies.
-Additional staff complement required.
-7. Increased liability for natural hazard management.
+Issue & Risk Mitigation Measures Cost 4.2.
+4.2.1 Natural Hazard Management (continued) 16.
+Increased liability for natural hazard management.
 Maintain sufficient insurance.
 Continued staff training and development.
 Transparently report delays in capital maintenance to the Executive Committee.
 Establish Duty Officer role.
 Create and maintain redundancy in flood forecasting and warning systems.
-Communicate flood risks and uncertainties to municipal partners are aware of the differences in municipal and CA roles in flood events through training and the Flood Warning Plan.
+Communicate flood risks and uncertainties to municipal partners.
+Ensure that municipal partners are aware of the differences in municipal and CA roles in flood events through training and the Flood Warning Plan.
 Create and maintain standard operating policies.
-Ensure sufficient peer review of natural hazard mapping projects and technical projects. • Included in the budget.
+Ensure sufficient peer review of natural hazard mapping projects and technical projects.
+Included in the budget.
 Requires additional funding from municipal levies.
-8. Ongoing maintenance is required at monitoring stations to collect reliable data.
+17. Ongoing maintenance is required at monitoring stations to collect reliable data.
 This requires ongoing funding and staff resources.
 Create and maintain monitoring station SOPs.
 Ensure staff efficiencies, budget for increased staffing, training and resources.
-Continue to fund capital monitoring network improvements through the Capital Asset Management Plan. • Included in the budget.
+Continue to fund capital monitoring network improvements through the Capital Asset Management Plan.
+Included in the budget.
 Requires additional funding from municipal levies.
 Additional staff complement may be required.
+18. Stormwater management system design includes water quality and quantity control.
+Limiting the Authority to comment on a single aspect of the integrated operation can create an incomplete review for member municipalities.
+Advocate for changes to Provincial regulations to allow CAs to effectively support member municipalities.
+Included in the budget.

-4.2.
-1 Natural Hazard Managen ien t (continued) 9.
-Stormwater management system design includes water quality and quantity control.
-Limiting the Authority to comment on a single aspect of the integrated operation can create an incomplete review for member municipalities. • Advocate for changes to Provincial regulations to allow CAs to effectively support member municipalities. • Included in the budget.
-10. Staff can face conflicts and competing interests for dam operations and associated water levels. • Comprehensively study the environmental, economic and social impacts of water levels and flows to optimize dam operations plans. • Additional funding required from grants.
+Issue & Risk Mitigation Measures Cost 4.2.
+1 Natural Hazard Manager nent (continued) 19.
+Staff can face conflicts and competing interests for dam operations and associated water levels.
+Comprehensively study the environmental, economic and social impacts of water levels and flows to optimize dam operations plans.
+Additional funding required from grants.
 Additional staff may be required.
-11. The dam operation plans have information gaps that do not account for all potential water conditions. • Comprehensively study the environmental, economic and social impacts of water levels and flows to optimize dam operations plans. • Additional funding required from grants.
+20. The dam operation plans have information gaps that do not account for all potential water conditions.
+Comprehensively study the environmental, economic and social impacts of water levels and flows to optimize dam operations plans.
+Additional funding required from grants.
 Additional staff may be required.
-12. Inaccurate and differing precipitation forecasts can produce variable flood analysis and reporting.
-This could lead to improper actions being taken due to incorrect data. • Flood forecasting staff should review a range of precipitation forecasts and understand the range of potential conditions and the forecast reliability and applicability.
-The data used and the confidence in flood forecasts should be communicated. • Included in the budget.
+21. Inaccurate and differing precipitation forecasts can produce variable flood analysis and reporting.
+This could lead to improper actions being taken due to incorrect data.
+Flood forecasting staff should review a range of precipitation forecasts and understand the range of potential conditions and the forecast reliability and applicability.
+The data used and the confidence in flood forecasts should be communicated.
+Included in the budget.
 Additional funding may be required from grants.
-13. Increased need to include system redundancy for collecting data on water level, flow and precipitation, as well as database backups and communication systems. • Install backup systems.
-Document and train staff on how to activate and use the backup systems. • Included in the budget.
+22. Increased need to include system redundancy for collecting data on water level, flow and precipitation, as well as database backups and communication systems.
+Install backup systems.
+Document and train staff on how to activate and use the backup systems.
+Included in the budget.
 Additional funding may be required from grants.
-14. Ensuring that the public is aware of hazards around dams and the necessary safety measures. • Continue to educate the public about dam hazards and delineate hazardous areas with signage, fencing, buoys and/or booms as deemed necessary. • Included in the budget.
+23. Ensuring that the public is aware of hazards around dams and the necessary safety measures.
+Continue to educate the public about dam hazards and delineate hazardous areas with signage, fencing, buoys and/or booms as deemed necessary.
+Included in the budget.
 Additional funding may be required from grants.